Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 ##### `drawFrame(frame, dictionary, x, y)`

 The `drawFrame` function renders the ColorCell compressed image referenced by the `frame` argument at the location specified by the `x` and `y` arguments.
 The `dictionary` argument is an `Object` that contains width and height properties that indicate the source dimensions of the image.

+### Properties

+#### `height`

+The logical height in pixels of the Poco instance after rotation is applied.
+When rotation is 0 or 180, this is equal to the `PixelsOut` instance's height; when rotation is 90 or 270, it is equal to the `PixelsOut` instance's width.

+#### `width`

+The logical width in pixels of the Poco instance after rotation is applied.
+When rotation is 0 or 180, this is equal to the `PixelsOut` instance's width; when rotation is 90 or 270, it is equal to the `PixelsOut` instance's height.

 ## C API Reference